lennygir/polito-se2-23-02-thesis/README.md

 - DELETE `/api/proposals/:id`
     - Description
-      - Deletes an existing proposal and cancel all related pending applications
+      - Deletes an existing proposal and cancels all related pending applications
+    - You must be logged in as a teacher to use this endpoint
     - Parameters
       - id: Integer - Proposal ID
     - Response
       - 200 OK: Returns a success message upon deleting the proposal.
       ```
         {
           "message": "Proposal deleted successfully."
         }
       ```
     - Error Handling
       - 400 Bad Request: Invalid proposal content (invalid student ID)